 Can I use a photo from your blog on my website?

 The content of this website is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported Licence.
-What that means is that I’m happy for you to use an image so long as it’s for non-commercial purposes, you don’t alter it, you credit www.tillyandthebuttons.com and link back to the original post.
+What that means is that you can repost an image so long as it’s for non-commercial purposes, you don’t alter it, you credit www.tillyandthebuttons.com and link back to the original post.
 Please don’t reproduce tutorials in full and please request permission if you want to use more than one image.
+And I’m more than happy for you to post as many images as you like to Pinterest as long as they link back to the original source :)

 Can I sell garments that I have made from your sewing patterns?